Columbia Fireflies Game Notes 5.3 at Carolina

 POWERING PENA: Saturday night, Fireflies outfielder Erick Pena mashed his Carolina League-leading fourth round tripper of the season.
 He's currently eighth in the Carolina League with a .485 on-base percentage.
 Pena has had a storied career with Columbia.
 He made the Opening Day Roster in 2022 and started his career with a bang, launching a walk-off homer against the Augusta GreenJackets on Opening Night.
 All-in-all he has mashed 23 homers in the neon and navy, nine in 2022, 10 in 2023 and four this year.
 It places him second on the Fireflies all-time homer leadboard, behind Dash Winningham (25 in 2016 and 2017) and tied with Juan Carlos Negret (23 in 2021).

-SKID: After an electric start to the 2024 campaign, Columbia has grinded to a halt the last seven games, finding themselves 2.5 games behind the Fayetteville Woodpeckers for first in the South Division.
-The Fireflies have dropped six of their last seven games after an 11-5 start to the campaign.
+SKID: After an electric start to the 2024 campaign, Columbia has grinded to a halt the last eight games, finding themselves 1.5 games behind the Fayetteville Woodpeckers for first in the South Division.
+The Fireflies have dropped six of their last eight games after an 11-5 start to the campaign.

 • Discuss this story on the Carolina League message board...